JamesClonk/terraform-vcloud-kubernetes/README.md

 Configure the name of this Edge Gateway in `terraform.tfvars -> vcd_edgegateway`.

-> **Note**: Also have a look in the vCloud Director web UI and check what the external/public IP assigned to this newly created Edge Gateway is.
-You need the IP to set up a DNS *A* and a *CNAME* record with it.
+> **Note**: Also have a look in the vCloud Director web UI and check what the external/public IP assigned to this newly created Edge Gateway is by going to its **Configuration -> Gateway Interfaces** page and looking for the **Primary IP**.
+You will need this IP to set up a DNS *A* and a *CNAME* record with it.

 ##### API User